 - Sautéed onions & mushrooms

-- Tomatoes & basil
+- Tomatoes & fresh basil

 - Caramelized Onion & Gorgonzola Pizza

-- Italian Sausage & fresh mozzarella
+- Italian Sausage & fresh mozzarella cheese

 - Ricotta & crushed tomatoes